eneskacan/eneskacan/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions. <br>
 - 💼 &nbsp; Working as a Fullstack Software Engineer at Scientific and Technological Research Institution of Turkey (TÜBİTAK). <br>
 - 🎓 &nbsp; Studied Computer Engineering at Abdullah Gul University in Turkey. <br>
-- 🌱 &nbsp; Learning more about Containerization, CI/CD and Devops. <br>
+- 🌱 &nbsp; Learning more about Containerization, Kubernetes and Devops. <br>
 - 💎 &nbsp; Planning to learn more about Web3 and Solidity in 2022. <br>

 ### 🛠 Tech Stack